mame82/misc/zalando_deeplink.md

 zalando://STREET_VIEW?path=<target path>
 ```

-For a Depp-Link-host-component of `STREET_VIEW` the app logic creates an Intent for the Activity `de.zalando.mobile.ui.webview.WebViewWeaveActivity`.
+For a Deep-Link-host-component of `STREET_VIEW` the app logic creates an Intent for the Activity `de.zalando.mobile.ui.webview.WebViewWeaveActivity`.
 The intent carries the following Extras:

 - `intent_extra_title`: title which should be shown by the activity (`"Street it all"` in this case )
 - `show_street_view`: boolean, set to `true`